 We are a Bike-It School, which means that we actively promote healthy ways to travel.
 Since September 2014, Erin Gray, our Bike-It Officer from Sustrans has been supporting us in this area.
-Together, we have delivered a range of cross-curricular lessons in classes to promote cycling and active travel whilst also developing English, Maths, Science and PE skills.
+Together, we have delivered a range of cross-curricular lessons in Learn Academy classes to promote cycling and active travel whilst also developing English, Maths, Science and PE skills.
 A number of children and families have taken part in the ‘Scooter Skills’ sessions, ‘Learn to Ride without Stabilisers’, and ‘Bike-It Breakfast’.
 We even had a bike mechanic on site one day so that children could bring their bikes for a basic safety check.

 Pupils have identified a 5 minute walking zone around the school and wrote letters to encourage active travel to school.